rdey/graphql-bundle-fork/docs/annotations/annotations-reference.md

 # Annotations reference

-In the following reference examples the line `use Overblog\GraphQLBundle\Annotation as GQL;` will be omitted.
+In the following reference examples the line `use Redeye\GraphQLBundle\Annotation as GQL;` will be omitted.

 ## Notes